-Some might consume more as there would be Merdeka sales, some will spend more for Merdeka dinners, fireworks and Merdeka parties in bars.
+Some might consume more as there would be Merdeka sales, some will spend more for Merdeka dinners, maybe fireworks and Merdeka parties in bars.
 Some might just post lots of related post on Facebook, just to be part of todays themed celebration.

 So what is the meaning of Merdeka?
-Let’s see what Wikipedia says, “Merdeka is a word in the Indonesian and Malay language meaning independent or free.
+Let’s see what Wikipedia says, “Merdeka is a word in the Indonesian and Malay language meaning independent or to be free.
 It is derived from Sanskrit, Maharddhika meaning “rich, prosperous and powerful”.
 In the Malay archipelago, this term had acquired the meaning of a freed slave.”

 Growing Up Merdeka